Jabba-The-Gut/textile-supply-chain/README.md

 ![Bildschirmfoto 2021-05-20 um 13 55 04](https://user-images.githubusercontent.com/29917858/118974333-fdc6b300-b972-11eb-9ece-862d407d08a9.png)

 ### Accounts & Roles
 The blockchain has 20 associated accounts with predefined roles.
-The following table displays the addresses and the roles:
+The following table displays the addresses, the roles and the meaning behind the accounts:

 |Address  |Role   	| Represents |
 |---	|---	| ---|